microsoft/vscode-dev-containers/containers/vue-3/README.md

 While the definition itself works unmodified, you can customize the container with `args` in the included `.devcontainer/devcontainer.json` file.

 This container uses the `typescript-node` container as base container.
-For more info about available cusotmization options via `args` refer to the [usage instructions](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/typescript-node#using-this-definition).
+For more info about available customization options via `args` refer to the [usage instructions](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/typescript-node#using-this-definition).

 > Beyond TypeScript, Node.js, and `git`, this image / `Dockerfile` includes `eslint`, `zsh`, [Oh My Zsh!](https://ohmyz.sh/), a non-root `vscode` user with `sudo` access, and a set of common dependencies for development.
 Since `tslint` is now fully depreicated, the definition includes `tslint-to-eslint-config` globally to help you migrate.
 >